 6:00pm: Snack attack round II

 7:00pm: Home/champagne + FaceTime with my good friend Nicole while dinner is in the oven

 Nicole and I have been friends forever and her carefree, positive spirit is contagious.
 A definite gem to hang around during a month of No Negativity!
 Especially with life advice nuggets like, “just eat well, smile, and have a drink.”

 Mike wasn’t home so a simple dinner of fishstix and garlic green beans it was!

 This weekend I spent a lot of time with my girlfriends.
 The older I get, the harder I find it to carve out quality time for friends because of hectic schedules and the miles in between us.
 It was great seeing so many of my girls and spending more than a shared meal or quick coffee catch up sesh with them.
 I’ve noticed that too often we spend our time together reminiscing on the “old times” – and all of the memories we made once upon a time – instead of creating new stories to tell years from now…

 After breakfast we did some window shopping.
 Shortly after we decided we could both go for another coffee and popped in a Starbucks for round two.
-We also stumbled into a place called Urban Remedy; which is a vegan storefront that offers juices, quick grab and go meals, and a few other snacks.
+We stumbled into a place called Urban Remedy; which is a vegan storefront that offers juices, quick grab and go meals, and a few other snacks.
 We picked up a bag of their Ginger Brittle and sat with our coffees, chatting, snacking and sipping.